Useful S-L Forms

 The following forms and other resources are general forms that may or may NOT be used by a specific service-learning class.
 Check with the Program Manager for Service-Learning if you are unsure which forms are best suited properly documenting your students' community-based work.

-Service-Learning Agreement -- this paper form, which is signed by the student, the community partner, and the course instructor, documents the agreement between the student and the community organization representative who will be supervising him or her while onsite.
-Ideally, it would be signed by the organization representative/site supervisor during the student's orientation to the organization, and would be accompanied by a conversation about the student's learning objectives for the community-based experience.
-NOTE: the information on this form must also be documented in LOCUS.
+Experiential Learning Agreement Form -- this paper form consists of two back-to-back pages.
+Page 1 is is signed by the student and left with the community supervisor; it documents the student's commitment and contains information about the class in which the student is enrolled.
+Page two documents the agreement between the student and the community organization representative who will be supervising him or her while onsite.
+It is signed by the organization representative/site supervisor during the student's orientation to the organization, and then returned to the faculty member.
+NOTE: the information on this form must also be documented in LOCUS by the student PRIOR to submitting page 2 to the faculty member.

 Approving Engaged Learning Records in LOCUS -- this manual, aimed at faculty, walks them through all the steps necessary to approve student-entered service-learning agreement information in LOCUS.
 Note: this step is extremely important, as it demonstrates to Loyola's insurer that students' service activities are part of your class, and therefore covered by Loyola's general liability policy.